 Some early reading will give you a head start – browse through the front section (the descriptive section before the numbers) of the last annual report and budget documents for an overview of your council and how it supports your community.
+Have a look at the financial performance indicators and highlight any actions outlined in the prior year financial audit.
 Induction briefings from the executive of the council will include all the basics and will explain the current financial status of the council.
 If there are concerns about the financial status of your city, then time, and explanation of the balance sheet and financial ratios will provide you with a high level view of its financial performance.

 The budget is the means to delivering the service and capital priorities and year one of the council term provides an excellent framework through the Council Plan process to do just that.
 Do you have a clear picture of what your city needs to provide? – Look at the evidence from community feedback, if necessary, then further community consultations will provide this input and lead to the framework for the plan.
 Next you need to know what resources you require to achieve the goals set out in the plan, i.e. the budget.